StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 - Currency -internal to a country-
 - Bank Deposits (promises to pay currency)
-- Securities (any other kind of credit, like a loan) What counts as money and what as credit depends on your level of operation: to a bank, only gold and currency is money, to a company it's a deposit and upwards.
+- Securities (any other kind of credit, like a loan) What counts as money and what as credit depends on your level of operation: to a bank, only gold and currency is money, to a company it is a deposit and upwards.

 ### Hierarchy of Financial Institutions